olleharstedt/escape-c/README.md

 * Structs
 * Variables
 * Functions
+* All arguments to functions are passed by reference (except int/float)?
 * Destructors?
 * Constructor?
 Everything needs a default value (Rust).
 * Exceptions?
 Result struct, new for each value (without generics/malloc)?